SinghAditi12/PLL_Sky130_Workshop_VSD/README.md

   ## Introduction to Components of PLL
   The basic components of the PLL are :

-   1. Phase Frequency Detector - It basically compares the input and poutput phases of the signal and give UP and DOWN signals as the output.
+   1. *Phase Frequency Detector* - It basically compares the input and poutput phases of the signal and give UP and DOWN signals as the output.
 We can understand the following
        using the timing diagram shown below.

    ![PFD](https://user-images.githubusercontent.com/88245627/127773983-c83f3529-64e8-4e8e-bff7-7b53572b1d35.JPG)

-   2. Charge Pump -
+   2. *Charge Pump* -
-   3. Voltage Controlled Oscillator(VCO) and Frequency Divider-
+   3. *Voltage Controlled Oscillator(VCO) and Frequency Divider*-

   ## Setting Up Lab Environment -
    In order to set up the tool flow and files for running the lab sessions, the following commands are used.